ROTARTSI82/TCBS/README.md

 TCBS is inspired by Totally Accurate Battle Simulator by Landfall.
 It uses Pygame 1.9 and Python 2.7 but still works in Python 3.
-TCBS uses PodSixNet written by chr15m (Chris McCormick).
+TCBS also uses PodSixNet written by chr15m (Chris McCormick).

-TCBS uses PodSixNet for python3.4 by tborisova (Tsvetelina Borisova) so that some multiplayer features work in Python 3.
+PodSixNet for python3.4 by tborisova (Tsvetelina Borisova) is also used so that some multiplayer features work in Python 3.
-Trying to connect to a Python 3 server using Python 2 (And vice versa) will result in an exception.
+However, Trying to connect to a Python 3 server using a Python 2 client (And vice versa) will result in an exception.